psa/libtensorflow1-freebsd-port/README.md

 This takes a long time to build (~90 minutes with 4 Xeon E31275 @ 3.40GHz
 cores) and 8 GiB of RAM.

+# Binaries

+Binaries can be found under [releases](https://github.com/psa/libtensorflow1-freebsd-port/releases).

+If you're interested in providing binaries for a platform that's not currently supported, please file a bug and I'll add permissions.